luigiberducci/auto-shaping/README.md

  - [x] Unified Parser
  - [x] Convert from parser to rtamt specs
  - [ ] Test rewards with cartpole, bipedal walker, and lunar lander from exp repo
+ - [ ] Add absolute value and exponential functions to spec language

 ## Examples